Sz-Daniel/Tarkony-react-frontend/README.md

 To fix this properly, I would need to loop over useSingleItemPricesQuery(itemId: string) hook — but this would violate React hook rules.

 ---

+### It does not include further developments, such as REST API handling or additional optimizations.

 ## API Source